Kushagra-Yadav/GFG-POTD/README.md

 At every bit postition, check for the number of 1 and 0 .There combination which will lead to zero will be ( number of 1 )* (number of 0 ).At the end ans * 2
 }}

+03-03-2024{{
+Custom sort on basis of that two string in such a way that two when added is greater }}

 {{
 16-01-2024
  arr[i+1]>=2*arr[i] && arr[i]>0